Rihards-Irbe/VeA-Projects/2024-10_Python_comparing-sorting-algorithms/README.md

 - Table, that contains all data
 - Graph, that visually displays gathered data
 - Memory overload protection that stops the sorting process and outputs the data collected so far
+- The algorithm tracks only 2 measuring results, if it takes longer than two minutes, and stops further measuring

 ## How to Run
 1. Make sure these dependencies are installed:#